- Research at Sydney Conservatorium of Music

 Musicology Colloquium Series

 Every fortnight during semester, our musicologists present a research lecture on a variety of topics.
-Designed as a showcase for SCM researchers and a venue for research visitors, this series is held in conjunction with the Alfred Hook Lectures (one per semester) and the ‘About Music’ Public Lecture Series (currently held 5pm on Mondays during semester).
+Designed as a showcase for SCM researchers and a venue for research visitors, this series is held in conjunction with the Alfred Hook Lectures (one per semester) and the ‘About Music’ Public Lecture Series and About Music Education Public Lecture Series (currently held 5pm on Mondays during semester).

 For information on our past musicology events – please click here.

 See below for details of our 2016 musicology colloquium series.

 1. Nigel Fabb (University of Strathclyde) via SKYPE